sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	````XML
 	<add name="DefaultConnection" connectionString="Server=tcp:[SERVER_URL],1433;Database=CustomersDB.Notifications;User ID=[SERVER_ADMIN_LOGIN];Password=[SERVER_ADMIN_PASSWORD];Trusted_Connection=False;Encrypt=True;Connection Timeout=30;" providerName="System.Data.SqlClient" />

 	````

 	> **Note:** For simplicity purposes the service is using two different databases for storing application data (customers) and notifications.
 In a production scenario you might want to use one database by merging the two different Entity Framework contexts.

-1. Open **App_Start\NotificationsService.cs** and in the **PostStart** method, comment the line that configures the storage provider as shown below.
+1. Open **App_Start\NotificationService.cs** and in the **PreStart** method, comment the line that configures the storage provider as shown below.
 As you are using the SQL version of the WindowsAzure.Notifications NuGet, which stores notifications data in a SQL database, you should remove this line that configures Windows Azure Storage.

 	<!-- mark:12 -->
 	````C#